flowchart LR

 - Type

-It connects the local and remote main branches (-u
+It connects the local and remote main branches (-u option stands for --set-upstream) and sends the local commits to the remote branch

 - Type

-- Refresh your repository webpage: what do you see? what is missing?
+git branch -vv - Refresh your repository webpage: what do you see? what is missing?

 Synchronization from the remote